 (b) entry onto the place or into the vehicle is reasonably required to investigate a suspected offence.

-[Section 59 amended by No. 84 of 2004 s.
+[Section 59 amended: No. 84 of 2004 s.
 80.]

 60. Grounds for a warrant to seize animal

 A justice may issue a warrant authorising an inspector to seize an animal if satisfied, by an application supported by evidence on oath, that there are reasonable grounds for suspecting that an offence under Part 3 is likely to be committed in respect of the animal if it is not seized.